ministryofjustice/security-guidance/docs/email-authentication-guide.md

 SPF is verified by checking a specific `TXT` DNS entry in emails.
 Emails are flagged if they are not sent from the domains and IP addresses published in the DNS record.

-The Ministry of Justice \(MoJ\) enforces SPF controls to help users spot spoofed or unknown email addresses.
+The MoJ enforces SPF controls to help users spot spoofed or unknown email addresses.
 Suspicious emails are sent directly to the "spam" folder, instead of to the user's inbox.

 When creating an SPF record in the public DNS, use all the IP addresses or address ranges from which an email might be sent.
 You can use both IPv4 and IPv6 addresses.
 An SPF record might look like the following: